Thursday evening: Social dinner

 Or you choose to take the Despicable Vienna Walking Tour, which will take guests among the macabre, the seductive, and the scandalous, granting a deep look into the humorous chiaroscuro of the flighty Viennese soul.
 Vienna's dreamy alleyways stand as much in contrast to its imperial squares, in all their splendour, as does the city's everlasting flirt with both Eros and Thanatos alike.
 Yet somehow, Death seems to always gain the upper hand in the game; conceivably because Death is Viennese as an old saying would have it…

-Duration: the walks will last about three hours and will end in the Viennese Prater.
+Duration: 10 a.m. - 1 p.m. for the tour plus lunch afterwards.
+The walks will last about three hours and will end in the Viennese Prater.

 Prater is well known for the amusement park including the giant ferris wheel and a very large park, about six square kilometres.